Sanrax/flashcart-guides/docs/cart-guides/dsone.md

     !!! warning "Cheats, Soft-Reset, and RTS"

          Note that Pico-Launcher/Loader currently does not support using cheats, and soft-reset to the game menu is also unsupported.
-If these features are important to you, consider using YSMenu.
+If these features are important to you, consider using YSMenu or EOS.
 RTS is only available on EvolutionOS.

-    ### Setup Guide:

     1. Format the SD card you are using by following the [formatting tutorial.](../tutorials/formatting.md){target="_blank"}